MICHAEL BOLTON BIOGRAPHY

 From his next album The One Thing came Michael’s massive single “Said I Loved You…But I Lied,” which spent 12 weeks at #1 on the AC charts and earned him another Grammy-nomination.

 Michael has always been attracted to a wide array of musical categories, from Sinatra favorites (Bolton Swings Sinatra), to classical arias (My Secret Passion), which achieved #1 on the classical charts for 6 consecutive weeks.
 His most recent studio album features an authentic approach to Motown and soulful classics, as well as original songs written in the same vein.

 Michael’s songs and performances have been featured in numerous television and film soundtracks, including the Oscar-nominated theme song “Go the Distance” from Walt Disney’s blockbuster animated film Hercules.
 He also executive produced the documentary Terror at Home addressing Domestic Violence in America, and was Emmy-nominated for writing the title song “Tears of The Angels”.
 Most recently, Michael was cast to act and sing in the season premier of NBC’s hit primetime TV show Two and a Half Men and landed is own new comedic series on ABC.

-For his dedication to social activism, Michael has been honored with several Humanitarian awards – including the Martin Luther King Award granted by the Congress of Racial Equality (C.O.R.E.), the Lewis Hine Award from The National Child Labor Committee, the Ellis Island Medal of Honor from the National Ethnic Coalition of Organizations, and the Frances Preston Lifetime Achievement Award.
-Michael is especially proud of the initiatives carried out by his own foundation, the Michael Bolton Charities, now in its 20th Year of advocating on behalf of women and children at risk.
+For his dedication to social activism, Michael has been honored with several Humanitarian awards – including the Martin Luther King Award granted by the Congress of Racial Equality (C.O.R.E.), the Lewis Hine Award from The National Child Labor Committee, the Ellis Island Medal of Honor from the National Ethnic Coalition of Organizations, the Frances Preston Lifetime Achievement Award and the first annual Muhammad Ali Humanitarian Award for Gender Equality..
+Michael is especially proud of the initiatives carried out by his own foundation, the Michael Bolton Charities, now in its 23rd Year of advocating on behalf of women and children at risk.